heptarch/heptarch.github.io/drafts/demon.md

 10^{-10} T^4
 $$

-reliablly transmitted "entanglement" corpuscules per cubic metre.
+reliably transmitted "entanglement" corpuscules per cubic metre.
 If I pulse to Chancery
 Lane from each colloid chamber, a few times a day, one year and $T
 \approx 700^\circ \text{ C}$